D-Roberts/icd-gen/README.md

-WIP - codebase under development
+## WIP - codebase under development

- TODO@DR  move more params and train choices and archi and data gen options to yaml for clean code and fast iteration
+ TODO@DR  move more params and train choices and archi and data gen options to yaml for clean code and fast iteration.
+ Track with Comet for the same reasons plus to guide trainings if I move to more real models and not just toy.

 ```
-python train_denoiser.py --config config/linear_manifold.yaml
+python src/train_denoiser.py --config src/config/linear_manifold.yaml
 ```
 from within src.
 Though the environment needs to be set up first, instructions mostly in new_env_todo.yml and then setup a conda env which works best on M1 with miniforge.